acortiv/pb-template/README.md

 ```

 ## Start PocketBase
-To start PocketBase, run:
+To start PocketBase cd into the `pb` directory and run:

 ```
 task start
 ```

 ## Start the NextJS client
-To start the NextJS client, run:
+To start the NextJS client cd into the `client` directory and run:

 ```
 npm run dev